7 best family-friendly activities in Amsterdam.

 You want to learn new skills or bring home some unique souvenirs.

 Amsterdam is such a liveable city, and a big part of that, we think, is the ease and safety of getting around by bike.
-If there’s a better way to get to know your neighbourhood, and beyond, we don’t know it.
-Have a word with your YAYS Insider in the lobby, and they’ll equip you with high-quality bikes from our own rental stock that you can use to explore.
+We can’t think of a better way to get to know your neighbourhood and beyond.
+Talk to your YAYS Insider in the lobby, and they’ll equip you with high-quality bikes from our own rental stock that you can use to explore.
 Oh and by the way: most people ride without helmets in Amsterdam, but there are plenty of shops where you can buy them if you prefer.

-Whether you’re riding along canals, through urban forest or, packing a picnic and heading out for the day, most routes are flat, well-paved and light on traffic.
+Whether you’re riding along canals, through urban forest or, packing a picnic and heading out for the day, most routes are flat, well-paved and have little traffic.
 Drivers, too, are very cyclist-aware here.
 If you’ve got the stamina, the iconic Zaanse Schans neighbourhood is just an hour away by bike, with its historic windmills and artisan workshops.

 Try this if:

 You want to do as the locals do.
 The Netherlands is the cycling capital of the world.

 You prefer to stretch your legs while sightseeing instead of being packed on a tourist bus like sardines in a tin.

 It’s not much of a stretch of the imagination to call Jeugdland a children’s paradise.
 And as beloved as this natural playground is to kids, it’s equally popular with parents looking to foster a sense of adventure in their children.
 Learning through play is the key here, as youngsters can help to grow, harvest and cook vegetables, work as a team to build go-karts, or practice using real tools as they knock together a ramshackle fort from old crates.
 There are also lessons available in watersports including SUP, kayaking, and sailing.